biography of James Tenney

-He received numerous accolades throughout his career, including from the National Science Foundation, National Endowment for the Arts, Ontario Arts Council, Canada Arts Council, American Academy and Institute of Arts and Letters, Fromm Foundation, and DAAD, as well as the Jean A. Chalmers Prize in 1993 for his work Critical Band.
+He received numerous accolades throughout his career, including recognitions from the National Science Foundation, National Endowment for the Arts, Ontario Arts Council, Canada Council for the Arts, American Academy and Institute of Arts and Letters, Fromm Foundation, Deutscher Akademischer Austauschdienst (DAAD), and the Jean A. Chalmers Foundation.

 He died on 24 August 2006 in Valencia, California.